byelipk/ubuntu_rails_postgres_setup/README.md

 Make sure you are logged into GitHub, then navigate to this page:https://github.com/settings/ssh

-Run this command `cat ~/.ssh/id_rsa.pub` and use the output to add a new ssh key.
+Run `cat ~/.ssh/id_rsa.pub` and paste the output into the "Key" field, then give your key a descriptive title.

-Check to see if all of that actually worked by running the following command:

-`ssh -T git@github.com
+Check to see if all of that actually worked by running: `ssh -T git@github.com

-You should receive a response like this:
+If you receive a response like this:

 	Hi your_username!
 You've successfully authenticated, but GitHub does not provide shell access.

-You are good to go!
+then you are good to go!

 *approx_time (5mins)*